 Art Practice | Politics and Social Change

 McCormick, Betsy, "Arte y Pobreza: Integración Social a Través de Movimientos Culturales" (2005).
 Independent Study Project (ISP) Collection.
-Paper 453.
+453.